What is Stem Cell Therapy?

-Right now the world of stem cell therapy is exploding with new orthopedic advancements all the time.
-Currently we have used stem cells to treat chronic joint pain (like knee, hip, ankle, foot, elbow, hand, shoulder), chronic neck and lumbar spine pain (like degenerative disc disease, disc herniations, sacroiliac joint pain), and ligament and tendon injuries (rotator cuff tears, Achilles tendon issues, tennis elbow).
-We are even using stem cell therapy to help patients recover faster from traditional orthopedic surgeries so they get can get back to activities faster.
+Right now the world of stem cell therapy is expanding with new orthopedic advancements.
+Currently stem cells are being investigated as a method to treat chronic joint pain (like knee, hip, ankle, foot, elbow, hand, shoulder), chronic neck and lumbar spine pain (like degenerative disc disease, disc herniations, sacroiliac joint pain), and ligament and tendon injuries (rotator cuff tears, Achilles tendon issues, tennis elbow).
+Stem cell therapy are now being used to help patients recover faster from traditional orthopedic surgeries so they get can get back to activities faster.
 It seems the potential is almost unlimited as we learn more how to use these amazing cells.

 What makes us so good?

-Many clinicians are just starting to experiment with stem cell therapies while we have been using these and other regenerative treatments for over 10 years.
+Many clinicians are just starting to experiment with stem cell therapies while we have been using these and other regenerative treatments for almost 10 years.
 Not only do we have extensive experience, we utilize treatment procedures that increase our success rate even further.
-Techniques such high-resolution ultrasound imaging that give us a real-time way to guide stem cells to the root cause of the patient's problem.
+Techniques such high-resolution ultrasound imaging that give us a real-time way to guide these cells to the root cause of a patient's problem.
 This is a major breakthrough over "blind" injection techniques.
-Not only can we see where the problem is really coming from, we can use ultrasound imaging at the exact time of the treatment to ensure success.
+Not only can we see where the problem is really coming from, we can use ultrasound imaging at the exact time of the treatment to improve our success.
 Another option is real-time X-ray guidance when ultrasound is not enough.
-In summary, our board-certified doctors have more experience, proprietary treatment methods, and access to the most advanced imaging systems to get you better faster.
+In summary, our board-certified doctors have the experience, the treatment methods, and access to the most advanced imaging systems to get you better faster.

 Find out if our stem cell therapy can help you!